-IDW10800 Australian Government Bureau of Meteorology Western Australia Tropical Cyclone Day Outlook for Western Region Issued at 12:41 pm WST on Friday 6 December 2013 for the period until midnight WST Monday 9 December 2013.
+IDW10800 Australian Government Bureau of Meteorology Western Australia Tropical Cyclone Outlook for the Western Region Issued at 2:00 pm WST on Friday 28 November 2014 for the period until midnight WST Monday 1 December 2014.
 Existing Cyclones in the Western Region: Nil.
-Potential Cyclones: A weak low is about 210km north-northeast of Cocos Island (near 10S 98E) and is expected to continue moving generally west over the next couple of days.
-There remains a small chance the system could develop into a tropical cyclone.
-Even if it doesn't develop, Cocos Island could experience heavy showers or rain, thunderstorms and strong squally winds today and Saturday as the low passes to the north of the island.
-Likelihood of this system being a tropical cyclone in the Western Region on: Saturday Low Sunday Low Monday Low There are no other significant lows in the Western Region at present and none are expected to develop over the next 3 days.
+Potential Cyclones: There are no significant lows in the Western Region at present.
+A weak low is slowly developing near 5S 91E (which is north of the west edge of the Western Region).
+It is not expected to develop or move into our region over the next couple of days, but there is a slight chance it will develop and move close to our region from Monday.
+Likelihood of this system being a tropical cyclone in the Western Region on: Saturday Very Low Sunday Very Low Monday Low There are no other significant lows in the Western Region at present and none are expected to develop over the next three days.
 NOTES: The likelihood is an estimate of the chance of each system being a tropical cyclone in the Region for each day.
 Very Low: less than 5% Moderate: 20 to 50% Low: 5% to 20% High: over 50% The Western Region refers to the Indian Ocean between Longitudes 90-125E and south of 10S.